 Sit it under exam conditions or the score will lie to you

-The commonest mistake is treating the mock as practice rather than measurement.
-If you restart weak answers, glance at notes, or take it on questions you rehearsed that morning, the score you get is a fiction — typically a full band above your real level, which leads people to book the exam too early.
-To get a number you can plan around:
+The commonest mistake is treating the mock as casual practice rather than measurement.
+If you restart weak answers, glance at notes, or use questions rehearsed that morning, the estimate no longer represents an unrehearsed test-like performance.
+To get evidence you can compare:

 - One continuous take.
 No restarts and no second attempts — in the exam room you get one go at every question